 With a painterly use of the chalks and chiaroscuro modeling of light and shade, Roseman has beautifully rendered the face of Don Egidio and conveys a spiritual intensity in this deeply felt portrait of the Abbot of Subiaco.

-Roseman drew the Benedictine monks at the Abbey of Silos, in the ancient province of Castile, in northern Spain.
+Roseman drew monks at the Benedictine Abbey of Silos, in the ancient province of Castile, in northern Spain.
 Silos preserves a splendid eleventh-century Romanesque cloister, an architectural style that spread throughout Europe with the building of monasteries during the High Middle Ages, (fig. 3).
-(See the drawing fig. 6 below and the page "Monastic Journey Continued,'' Page 6 - "Monasteries in Old Castile.")
+(See drawings from Silos on the page "Monastic Journey Continued,'' Page 6 - "Monasteries in Old Castile.")

-In the Department of the Sarthe, in western France, Roseman drew at the Abbey of Solesmes, renowned for the study and restoration of Gregorian chant, the reverential musical expression that had developed mainly within the context of monastic life in the early Benedictine centuries.
+In the Department of the Sarthe, in western France, Roseman drew the monks at the Abbey of Solesmes, renowned for the study and restoration of Gregorian chant, the reverential musical expression that had developed mainly within the context of monastic life in the early Benedictine centuries.
 Reproduced at the top of the page is the magnificent drawing Two Monks Bowing in Prayer, 1979, in the National Gallery of Art, Washington, D.C.
-(See also from the Abbey of Solesmes fig. 5 below.)
+(See also drawings from Solesmes, figs. 5 and 6 below.)

 8. Benedictine Nun